 Secure a proper space

 The place you establish your brick-and-mortar shop can make all the difference.
-A remote location far outside of town that’s hard to get to will not yield the same results as a desirable spot in the city center; nor will the price tag be similar.
+A remote location far outside of town that’s hard to get to will not yield the same results as a retail space located in a desirable spot in the city center; nor will the price tag be similar.
 When evaluating spaces, be sure to properly consider all factors, including:

 - Price per square foot: Ranging anywhere from $10 to $1000 or more depending on your zip code, how much you’re paying for your space is very important.
 Note that some areas are more expensive than others, and moving as little as one or two blocks can save you money on rent.